 Giving out constructive criticism is a lot easier than taking it, but it’s still a tricky job.
-You want to change the behaviours of your employee but it can be a thin line between constructive criticism and plain criticism and you don’t want to put them down.
+You want to change the behaviors of your employee but it can be a thin line between constructive criticism and plain criticism and you don’t want to put them down.
 The managers who are able to give out constructive criticism well and connect with their team will be able to consistently get the best out of them.
-On the other hand, the managers that just criticise, will quickly find themselves with a disgruntled and disengaged team.
+On the other hand, the managers that just criticise will quickly find themselves with a disgruntled and disengaged team.

 If you want to give constructive criticism, it’s important to come off as supportive and understanding, and not aggressive and condescending.
 The first step to not putting your team offside is avoiding these 3 phrases.

 This phrase might not seem like a big deal.
 But let’s take a step back to understand what it really represents.
 By giving constructive criticism, you’re telling someone they’re doing something wrong.
 For the receiver, it’s natural to be a little upset or embarrassed by this.
 But when you’re made to feel like you’ve been making the same mistake repeatedly for all of eternity and no one has bothered to tell you.
 Then things become extremely embarrassing and very annoying.

 There’s no need to tell someone they always do something wrong.
 Once they know what they’re doing wrong, they’ll work out pretty quickly in their head how many times they’ve made the mistake.
 Don’t rub it in.
 Instead, maybe try something along the lines of “I’ve noticed that you did xyz..” or “I saw that you did xyz…”